Climate Change on Drought and Flooding Events in Scotland

 Scotland is globally revered for its whisky (Scotch), but research commissioned by Scotland’s Centre of Expertise for Waters (CREW) has found the industry at risk from increased drought throughout this century (Glendell et al., 2024), especially in the “drought hotspot” of the River Spey, northeast Scotland, where the greatest concentration of distilleries are (Visser-Quinn et al., 2021, quoted in Glendell et al., 2024, p.11).
 The whisky industry, which contributes billions of pounds to the Scottish economy, experienced the effects of climate change during the 2018 heatwave, which disrupted the freshwater supplies and reduced barley yields essential for production (Cammarano et al., 2019; Fennell et al., 2020).

 A future of lower river flows and poorly irrigated crops will exacerbate the supply of primary ingredients whisky distilleries need.
-Furthermore, soil erosion, first connected to changing weather patterns in the 1970s (Boardman et al., 1993, p.179), is having a noticeable effect on arable farming in east Scotland, where barley is primarily grown (Boardman, 2013; Lilly et al., 2018).
+Furthermore, soil erosion, first connected to changing weather patterns in the 1970s (Boardman et al., 1993, p.179, quoted in Waugh, 2024), is having a noticeable effect on arable farming in east Scotland, where barley is primarily grown (Boardman, 2013; Lilly et al., 2018).
 While rainfall is a primary factor for barley yields (Cammarano et al., 2019), wetter winters, when the soil will become muddy and structurally unstable leading to erosion, are likely to prevent the planting and cultivation of barley seeds in the spring (Roberts & Maslin, 2021).

 Bibliographical references